12 Reasons Why Spreadsheets are Terrible for Projects

 ProofHub as alternative to spreadsheets

 It can be a quick and easy way to get started on managing a project.
-But as the project grows, they become more of a liability than an asset.
-They can cause miscommunication, inefficiency, and even damage to your business that ends up costing you more money than you save.
+But as the project grows, it becomes more of a liability than an asset.
+They can cause miscommunication, inefficiency, and even damage to your business which ends up costing you more money than you save.

 Here’s how ProofHub is the alternative that will help you keep your projects moving smoothly: